 The Legislative Council is one of two houses of the Parliament of Western Australia.
 Often known as the upper house, it is independent from the Legislative Assembly but shares the work of legislating and scrutinising government performance and expenditure.

 There are 36 members of the Legislative Council drawn from six electoral regions across the state.
 The electoral regions are divided equally between regional and metropolitan areas.
 The Agricultural, Mining and Pastoral and South West Regions return 18 members and the East Metropolitan, North Metropolitan and South Metropolitan Regions also return 18 members.
-Members are elected under a system of proportional representation, as opposed to members of the Legislative Assembly who are elected under a system of preferential voting.
+Members are elected under a system of proportional representation from multi-member electorates, as opposed to members of the Legislative Assembly who are elected in single-member electorates.
 This may result in a different political composition between the houses.

 Government is formed in the Legislative Assembly regardless of the composition of the Legislative Council.
 This gives the Legislative Council an important role as a check on the government, particularly when the government does not have the majority in the upper house and therefore needs to obtain the support of some of the non-government members to pass legislation or other measures.